languagebug/languagebug.github.io/_logs/_MS/log.md

 - P
 - J

-- Yourself 1 to 31.
-- Your family 1 to 15.
+- Your family 1 to 10.
 - Your home 1 to 10.
 - Your routine 1 to 5

-- Numbers (opcional), para forçar rapidez.

-Fazer várias interações entre as 3.
+Boas interações entre todas.

+# Aula 3
+09/10/2016
+7:30pm
+M

+Método:
+- Não corrija os outros.

+- Yourself 1 to 25.

+- Comparative
+- Superlative

+- Your family 1 to 15.
+- Your house 1 to 10.
+- Your routine 1 to 5.

+- Phonemes revisão